nxp-imx/meta-nxp-connectivity/README.md

     $ cd ${MY_YOCTO}/bld-xwayland-imx6ull

     $ bitbake imx-image-sdk -c populate_sdk
+    # In this step, you may need install one more time dependency by running:
+    $ sudo apt-get install git-lfs

 Then, install the Yocto SDK, by running the SDK installation script with root permission: